 - Enhance direct access to natural light

-Like Barnard College itself, the new building should be a distinctive place of academic engagement and outreach.
+Like Barnard College itself, The Milstein Center will be a distinctive place of academic engagement and outreach.
 The new building will be the physical embodiment of a culture of intellectual collaboration and interdisciplinary interchange to create cross-departmental ties, to stimulate global connections, to inspire students, and to foster a bond between students and faculty.